firaoltulu/simple_shell/README.md

-This is simple shell project
+This is a group projectto code own command line interpreter